Save Kingsmeadows

 In 2022, Granton and EMA Architecture applied for detailed permission 22/00422/AMC – i.e. an Application for the Matters specified in Conditions (AMC) of 19/00182/PPP.

-Their proposal was for 14 flats over an extra floor, with the tree removal plan showing 50 trees to be felled.
+Their proposal was for 14 flats (the PPP said 10) and an extra floor, with the tree removal plan showing 50 trees to be felled.
+Some of which are on the Woodland Trust's Ancient Tree Inventory.

 After 509 objections, SBC refused the application for failing to meet 11 of the 14 conditions, and failing to comply with environmental policies EP1, 2, 3, 7, 9, 10 & 13 and Place Making & Design standards 2 and 5.